anushkumar13/Low-Level-Design/04_Creational_Design_Pattern/04_Builder_Design_Pattern.md

 * Add: Sugar
 * Add: Ice
 * Add: Lemon
-* Mix
+* Mix it
-* Serve → `build()`
+* Serve (like build method)

-Final juice is served after all steps — that's Builder again!
+Juice is only served after all steps complete.
+So this is also Builder.

 ---

-### 🎯 Summary in Simple Words:
+### Summary in Simple Words:

-**Builder Pattern** means:
+Builder Pattern means:

-> "When an object requires multiple steps to be constructed, includes optional parts, and needs clarity during creation — use a step-by-step Builder to make it, then finalize with `build()`."

-It's perfect for creating complex, immutable objects in a clean and readable way.
+> When you want to create a object that needs many steps, where some steps are optional, and you want clarity and control — use Builder Pattern to build it step by step and then call build().

+It is best when you want to make complex objects in clear and easy way.

 ---

-### 🧠 Breaking Down the Sentence: Understanding the Builder Pattern Flow
+### Understanding the Flow of Builder Pattern

-#### ❓ Q1: "Does the Client hand over the Builder to the Director?"
+#### Question 1: Does Client give Builder to Director?

-✅ Absolutely right!
-The Client decides which builder to use (e.g., `VegBurgerBuilder`, `ResumeBuilder`, etc.) and then hands it over to the Director, whose job is:
+Yes, Client chooses which builder to use like VegBurgerBuilder, ResumeBuilder etc. Then gives that builder to Director.

-* 🔹 To guide the construction process step-by-step.
+Director's job is to guide how to make the object step by step.

-#### ❓ Q2: "Does the Director give instructions to the Builder?"
+#### Question 2: Does Director give instructions to Builder?

-✅ Yes!
-The Director issues commands like:
+Yes, Director tells Builder like:

-* Now add the bun
+* Add bun
-* Now add the cheese
+* Add cheese
-* Now add lettuce
+* Add lettuce
+* Add sauce
-* Now place the top bun
+* Put top bun

-...and so on — giving a step-by-step construction path that the builder follows.
+Like this, Director gives the plan, and Builder follows it.

-#### ❓ Q3: "Does the Builder return the final object to the Client?"
+#### Question 3: Does Builder return the final object to Client?

-✅ Absolutely!
-The Builder completes all the steps and finally uses the `build()` method to return the final object to the Client.
+Yes, after following all steps, Builder calls build() and gives final object to Client.

 ---

-### 😎 Real-Life Analogy: Custom Burger Order 🍔
+### Real-Life Analogy Again: Custom Burger Order

-**Client:**
-"I want a customized burger."
-He picks the `VegBurgerBuilder` and hands it to the Director.

-**Director:**
-"Alright, now place the bun, add the patty, then cheese, then sauce..."

-**Builder:**
+**Client**: Says I want a custom burger and chooses VegBurgerBuilder

+**Director**: Says step by step what to do — like add bun, add patty, add cheese...

-Follows each of these steps
-and finally says `build()` to serve the final burger to the Client.
+**Builder**: Follows these steps and finally builds the burger using build()

 ---

-### 💡 One-Line Summary:
+### One-Line Summary:

-* **Client**: Selects the builder and gives it to the **Director**
+* Client chooses Builder and gives to Director
-* **Director**: Guides the **Builder** step-by-step
+* Director tells the steps
-* **Builder**: Follows the steps and returns the final object to **Client**
+* Builder makes the object and gives final product to Client

-✅ That’s the true flow of the Builder Pattern!
+This is the Builder Pattern real flow.

 ---